Grim Reaper (Marvel Comics): Fictional character biography

-During the Dark Reign storyline, the Grim Reaper later formed a new lineup of Lethal Legion as part of a plan against Norman Osborn.
-The team is ultimately defeated by the Dark Avengers and H.A.M.M.E.R. agents and imprisoned in The Raft.
-While there, Grim Reaper is stabbed in the heart by an inmate loyal to Osborn, and has to undergo an operation.
-It is also revealed that Simon is a member of the Lethal Legion, also imprisoned in the Raft.
-Grim Reaper is then revealed to have died as a result of the stabbing.
+During the Dark Reign storyline, the Grim Reaper later formed a new incarnation of the Lethal Legion as part of a plan against Norman Osborn.
+The team is ultimately defeated by the Dark Avengers and H.A.M.M.E.R. agents and imprisoned in the Raft.
+While there, Grim Reaper is killed by an inmate loyal to Osborn.

-During the Chaos War storyline, the Grim Reaper returns from the dead following what happened to the death realms and becomes a servant of Amatsu-Mikaboshi.
+During the Chaos War storyline, the Grim Reaper returns from the dead after Death leaves the underworld, and becomes a servant of Amatsu-Mikaboshi.
 He and Nekra fight the "Dead Avengers" (consisting of Captain Marvel, Deathcry, Doctor Druid, Swordsman, Vision and Yellowjacket).
 He manages to kill most of them except for Swordsman and Yellowjacket.
 Grim Reaper and Nekra are killed when Vision self-destructs.

-As part of the 2012-2013 "Marvel NOW!" relaunch, the Grim Reaper turns up alive and attacks the Avengers Unity Squad's debut press conference claiming that he is now unable to die.
-He is seemingly killed by Rogue punching him harder than expected after absorbing Wonder Man's powers.
+As part of the 2012-2013 "Marvel NOW!" relaunch, the Grim Reaper appears alive and attacks the Avengers Unity Squad's debut press conference claiming that he is now unable to die.
+He is seemingly killed by Rogue after she absorbs Wonder Man's powers.
 He is restored to life by a Celestial Death Seed, and is recruited by the Apocalypse Twins as part of their new Horsemen of Death.
 He attacks Simon, defeating and capturing his brother.
 Grim Reaper destroys Earth and helps teleport all mutants to Planet X. After the Apocalypse Twins are defeated, Grim Reaper escapes with Daken.

-He later returns to launch a surprise attack against the Vision's new synthezoid family.
-The Vision is not present at the time, and Grim Reaper is able to severely injure Viv, the Vision's daughter.
-Vision's wife Virginia is able to fight back, but accidentally kills Grim Reaper in the process, a fact she hides from her husband.
-His body is buried in the backyard of the Vision's suburban home, until it is discovered by the neighbor's dog, who is accidentally electrocuted to death upon biting Grim Reaper's scythe.
-The discovery alerts Vision to the body, and sends him into a short lived rage in which he destroys the family home.
-Ultimately, Vision decides to keep the death of Grim Reaper secret, to protect his family from the legal consequences and possible backlash from his fellow Avengers.
-The body is shown to be removed from the backyard.